Stranger Saves The Day After Wedding Cake Is Destroyed On Way To Venue

 The finished product looks nearly identical to the original (pictured above):

-Millie wrote a glowing 5-star review on the Pattys Piece Of Cake Facebook page, thanking Clare for her generosity.
+Millie wrote a glowing five-star review on the Pattys Piece Of Cake Facebook page, thanking Clare for her generosity.

 “To take the time to do that for a stranger is just astounding, and something you just don’t see anymore,” the bride wrote.
 “I don’t think I’ll ever be able to thank Clare enough.
 I’m just glad that the hotel gave their fee for having it fixed to Clare as she deserved every penny!”